 At the British Council, we help our students maximise their English learning potential.
 We use the most effective methodologies for all age groups to develop real communicative ability.
-We believe that genuine face-to-face interaction between students and with the teacher is the best way to achieve this and help your child learn English.
+We believe that interaction between students and the teacher is the best way to achieve this and help your child learn English.

 Our teaching methodology for young learners